 I would like to share my best flight experiences with you.
-This trip report happened in 2005 and I will fill in as much details as possible.
+This trip report happened in 2005 and I will fill in as many details as possible.
 Photos are all from airliners.net and credits goes out to all the photographers mentioned.

-I tried looking for my photos, but to no avail.
+I tried looking for my photos but to no avail.
 Nevertheless, do enjoy the report!

 My flights with JAL were:

 JL721 SIN-KUL Boeing 767-300ER JA604J

 JL722 KUL-SIN Boeing 767-300ER JA607J